mikkokotola/lahtibuses/README.md

 - Insert your Google API key into the google maps URL at the end of lahtibuses.html

 ## How to run locally
-- Start the bus data fetching routine by running `node fetcher.js`
-- Start the web server by running `npm start` - this will start the server at localhost:3001
+- Start the web server by running `npm start` - this will start the server at localhost:3001 and the bus data fetcher routine
 - Open the html file lahtibuses.html in a browser

 ## Configuration